Modular Termination for Second-Order Computation Rules and Application to Algebraic Effect Handlers: A Modular Termination Theorem for Second-Order Computation

-The notion of $\trace$ and the method of transforming a minimal non-terminating \RR-reduction sequence to a reduction sequence using the projection rules has been used in proving modularity of termination \cite[Def.
-3]{Gramlich}\cite{Ohlebusch}. \oRemark Using it, we next define the \W{trace labelling} $\labtr : \TsigV \rTo \Tlab$.
+The notion of $\trace$ and the method of transforming a minimal non-terminating \RR-reduction sequence to a reduction sequence using the projection rules has been used in proving modularity of termination~\cite[Def.
+3]{Gramlich}\cite{Ohlebusch}. \oRemark The \W{trace labelling} $\labtr : \TsigV \rTo \Tlab$ is defined by $\labtr \deq \lab{\trace \o \psi}$ with the unique map $\psi:\emptyset \to \TsigV$.
+It satisfies: